 The points of departure for this project are some of the spatial manifestations of the social, economic, and geopolitical conflicts in the Arctic region caused by environmental degradation.

 The Arctic is a site of intense geopolitical and infrastructural intrigue, with incompatible and interlocking border claims rooted in colonial and cartographic history.
-Monsters and Ghosts of the Far North questions current notions of sovereignty and challenges the permanence of national borders and the primacy of the nation-state, thereby reconceptualizing the contested geopolitics of land ownership in the region.
+Monsters and Ghosts of the Far North questions current notions of sovereignty and challenges the permanence of national borders and the primacy of the nation state, thereby reconceptualising the contested geopolitics of land ownership in the region.

-The scientific and cartographic artifacts encountered throughout our research have proven flattening and exclusive in essence and they often fail to capture the dynamic nature of the Arctic.
+The scientific and cartographic artefacts encountered throughout our research have proven flattening and exclusive in essence and they often fail to capture the dynamic nature of the Arctic.
 The project thus searches for an alternative mode of engagement with the spatial manifestation of these fluctuations.
-We propose using a game engine to inquire into modes of multispecies cohabitation and negotiation of space following the development of extractive industries in the area.
-In doing so, the project employs transtemporal and interscalar worldmaking techniques.
+We propose the use of a game engine to inquire into modes of multispecies cohabitation and negotiation of space following the development of extractive industries in the region.
+In doing so, the project employs trans-temporal and interscalar worldmaking techniques.
 It uses both data and narrative to visualize global aspects along with the histories of several agents living in this environment.

 Andra Pop-Jurj and Lena Geerts Danau are graduating with a Master of Architecture from the Royal College of Art (RCA), London.